Plumsail/helpdesk-docs/Online/User Guide/Ticket management.rst

 |new-icon|

-When creating a new ticket Title, Requester, Status and Priority fields are required to be filled in.
+When creating a new ticket Title, Requester and Priority fields are required to be filled in.
+Status of ticket will be 'New' by design.

 |new-ticket-form|